nicolezhi/cse15-lab-reports/week-1-lab-report.md

 # [user@sahara ~]$ ls
 lab1  lecture1
 ```
-The output lists the directories in the workspace, which are lab1 and lecture1.
+not an error: The output lists the directories in the workspace, which are lab1 and lecture1.

 **`ls` with path to a directory as an argument**